marvinosswald/rjs/README.md

 #### Parameter:
 	- message
 	- title (default: AppName)
-	- object (pass a object tos analyze it later, don't serialize it r.js is doing this for you)
+	- object (pass a object to analyze it later, don't serialize it r.js is doing this for you)
-	- callback function

 ## Contribute